-All content, unless otherwise indicated, is copyright © 2009 First Nations Studies Program.
+All content, unless otherwise indicated, is copyright © 2009 First Nations and Indigenous Studies.

-The First Nations Studies Program (FNSP) authorizes citations from Indigenous Foundations so long as they adhere to fair use and fair dealing standards.
+First Nations and Indigenous Studies (FNIS) authorizes citations from Indigenous Foundations so long as they adhere to fair use and fair dealing standards.
 In addition, content may be reproduced without cost for educational purposes, so long as any content is duly cited, and any edits do not alter the meaning or intent of the content.

 Videos cannot be reproduced, although we welcome you to link to videos appearing on our website.

-If there is no author listed, cite First Nations Studies Program as the author.
+If there is no author listed, cite First Nations and Indigenous Studies as the author.

 Parenthetical (in-text): In-text citations should follow a sentence or paragraph in which you have quoted from, summarized, or borrowed ideas from another source.
 The citation should appear in parentheses and contain the author's surname.
-If there is no author indicated, you should cite First Nations Studies Program.
+If there is no author indicated, you should cite First Nations and Indigenous Studies.

 Some have claimed the Indian Act is a form of apartheid (Hanson).

-Many people continue to debate whether Aboriginal fisheries are "race-based" (First Nations Studies Program).
+Many people continue to debate whether Aboriginal fisheries are "race-based" (First Nations and Indigenous Studies).

 Author surname, first name.
 “Title of article.”
 Indigenous Foundations.
-First Nations Studies Program UBC, 2009.
+First Nations and Indigenous Studies UBC, 2009.
 Website.
 [Date accessed].

 1. Author surname, first name.
 “Article name”.
 Indigenous Foundations. indigenousfoundations.arts.ubc.ca. (accessed Month, day, year).